How to Cite a PDF in APA

 - The first letter of any proper nouns

-Write titles of article’s sources or containers (names of newspapers, journals, and magazines) are written with a capital letter at the beginning of all important words on a reference page and also in an annotated bibliography.
+Write titles of article’s sources or containers (names of newspapers, journals, and magazines) with a capital letter at the beginning of all important words on a reference page and an annotated bibliography.
 Tiles are also italicized, depending on the source type.

 The Philadelphia Inquirer

-Some APA citation articles include extra information about the medium.
-Scroll down to the APA PDF citation section at the very bottom to see how extra information is styled.
+Some APA citations for articles include extra information about the medium.
+Scroll down to the APA PDF citation section at the very bottom to see how to style the extra information.

 Website Addresses and DOIs:

-- If the source has a DOI number, use it instead of the website address.
-DOI numbers are created by publishers and are permanently linked to a source.
-A journal article APA citation often includes a DOI number.
-Look at the examples below to see how DOIs are styled.
+- If the source has a DOI number, use it instead of the website address (URL).
+Publishers create DOI numbers that permanently link to a source.
+An APA citation for a journal article often includes a DOI number.
+Look at the examples below to see how to style a DOI.

 Medcalf, C. (2019, July 10).
 Remember that time Deadmau5 livestreamed himself painstakingly recreating the Stranger Things theme?
-Retrieved from //musicfeeds.com.au/news/remember-that-time-deadmau5-livestreamed-himself-painstakingly-recreating-the-stranger-things-theme/
+MusicFeeds. https://musicfeeds.com.au/news/remember-that-time-deadmau5-livestreamed-himself-painstakingly-recreating-the-stranger-things-theme/

 Need more information on web APA citation articles?
 Take a peek at our full APA website citation guide.